CroquetMickael/RestDotNetIntegrationTests/modules/Module 2 Ajout des tests du service externe/readme.md

         | 23.5 |
         | 23.5 |
         | 23.3 |
-    Given The maximum temperatures are:
+    And The maximum temperatures are:
         | Max  |
         | 25.0 |
         | 25.2 |